benjamincerigo/GildedRose-Refactoring-Kata/python/NEXT.md

 # Next
 Some thoughts on the next steps for refactoring.

 In general there should an iterative refactoring of legacy updater.
-In which Item type should be refactored one by one.
+In which each Item type should be refactored one by one.

 ## Side effects